Before and After Christ

 First, look closely at how the two groups live.
 The spiritually dead meander purposelessly, blowing in the wind.
 They are comfortable living under “the ruler of the kingdom of the air,” Satan, and maybe even glorifying him!
-They don’t relate to God; they ignore Him, deliberately disobeying what they know He said to do.
-They are guided by the ways of this world (vv.
-1-2) and give in to the craving of their desires and thoughts (v.
+They don’t relate to God; they ignore him.
+They are guided by the ways of this world (Ephesians 2:1-2) and give in to the cravings of their desires and thoughts (v.
 3).

 The spiritually alive have purposeful lives and allow the Holy Spirit to guide them.
 Their relationship with Christ changes them (vv.
 4-5).
 They receive a new nature, are born again by the Spirit of God, and are content to wait for their salvation to be fully revealed someday.
-They believe in God’s mercy, grace, and kindness demonstrated in Jesus Christ’s death, resurrection and exaltation.
-Because of this, they know they’ve been given positions in the heavenly realms, even now, in Christ Jesus (vv.
+They believe in God’s mercy, grace, and kindness demonstrated in Jesus Christ’s death, resurrection, and exaltation (vv.
 6-7).

 Second, look closely at what the two groups do.
 The spiritually dead boast in their own goodness; they believe they’ve been saved by their good works (vv.8-9).
 On the other hand, the spiritually alive recognize that God’s gift of salvation is received by grace through faith; it’s not based on anything they have done or will do.
-And the good works they do have been given to them by God Himself (v.
+They know God is the one who gives them good works t0 do (v.
 10).

 To which group do you belong?
-If you want to gloat because you’re saved, remember that you were once part of the spiritually dead group, helpless to bring about any change in your condition until God loved you and saved you by showering you with His gifts of mercy and grace.
+If you want to gloat because you’re saved, remember that you were once part of the spiritually dead group, helpless to bring about any change in your condition until God loved you and saved you by showering you with his gifts of mercy and grace.
 If you have never believed, you can pray and receive God’s gift of salvation by grace through faith right now.

-Have you thanked Him recently for releasing you from the ranks of the spiritually dead and welcoming you into the family of the spiritually alive?
+Thank God for rescuing you from the ranks of the spiritually dead and welcoming you into the family of the spiritually alive.

-According to Ephesians 2:6-7, what reason does Paul give for God’s purpose in making us spiritually alive?
+In Ephesians 2:6-7, what reason does Paul give for God making us spiritually alive?

 The KJV uses the word trespass instead of transgression in Ephesians 2:1-3.
-Meanings for trespass include “to miss the mark; to err, be mistaken; to miss or wander from the path of uprightness and honour, to do or go wrong; to wander from the law of God, violate God’s law, sin.”* How do these meanings compare to our use of the word trespass as in signs on property, “Do not trespass”?
-What boundaries has God set for us?
-How do you respond when you see such a sign on property or in the Bible?
+Meanings for trespass include “to miss the mark; to err, be mistaken; to miss or wander from the path of uprightness and honor, to do or go wrong; sin.”* How do these meanings compare to our use of the word trespass as in property signs that read “Do Not Trespass”?

 Nancy J. Baker